-At the Faculties of Humanities and Theology there are two types of theses:
+At the Joint Faculties of Humanities and Theology there are two types of theses:

 - 1. Monograph thesis a unified, coherent research study that can be part of a research series or published by a commercial publisher. - 2.
-Article thesis -a number of research articles that have been accepted for publication or are of publishable quality, together with a summary that presents the material and research as a coherent research study.
+Article thesis -a number of research articles that have been accepted for publication or are of publishable quality, together with an introductory chapter, or "kappa", that presents the material and research as a coherent research study.
 Articles with multiple authors may only be included in a compilation thesis if it is possible to distinguish between the respective contributions of the authors.